 Importing Your Data

-Click here for step-by-step instructions on importing your Excel file.
+View our step-by-step instructions on importing your Excel file to learn more.

-If your data is imported successfully, you will see a review of your filing after uploading.
+If your 1095-C Import Spreadsheet is imported successfully, you will see a review of your filing after uploading.
 If not, you will see an error screen that will detail the type of error that occurred along with line numbers to help you correct the issue.

 Need further assistance?